-The Red Hot Chili Peppers have been a huge institution in rock music for many years now, something far removed from their raw and awkward and vibrant identity of the 80s.
-I’m too emotionally invested in that early material to know or care if it stands up on a cultural level, but those early records still give me a thrill after all this time.
-I always found it funny that Gary Panter, a comics icon whom I greatly admire, was the artist who visually shaped the Chili Peppers in my mind’s eye during my anti-comics days.
-These covers are mere pebbles in his expansive body of work, but they’ll always be prime examples of what the world first offered me outside of comics, slap bass and all.
+The Red Hot Chili Peppers have been a huge institution in rock music for many years now, something far removed from their vibrantly rough identity of the 80s.
+I’m too emotionally invested in that material to hear them as anything but the greatest music ever; those early records still give me a thrill after all this time.
+I always found it funny that Gary Panter, an icon who I later discovered to be a critical figure in cartooning, was the artist who visually shaped the Chili Peppers in my mind’s eye during my no-comics-allowed days.
+These covers are mere pebbles in his expansive body of work, but they’ll always be prime examples of what the world first offered me outside of comics.

 4 replies on “Gary Panter’s Chili Peppers Cover Art”